Experts Advancing Global Health

 Education & Training

-B.S., Nutrition, Sao Paulo Central University Center
+B.S., Nutrition, Central Paulista University Center

 M.S., Nutrition Sciences, Sao Paulo State University